charieliezxje/Game-2048-JavaFX/README.md

   - The game checks for possible moves after each action.
   - If no moves are available (all tiles are full and non-mergeable), the game ends.

 ### Code Structure

+The game is built using JavaFX, following Model-View-Controller (MVC) architecture for clean separation of concerns.
+The key components are:

 #### **1. Class: `Game2048`**
 This is the main class responsible for rendering the game grid, handling user inputs, managing the board state, and applying animations.